mbailey/notes/docs/software/kvm/README.md

 # KVM

-- [kvm-guest-create](kvm-guest-create.md) : script for creating kvm guests
+- kvm-guest-create : script for creating kvm guests in bash-my-kvm

 ## Use virsh and virt-manager as non-root user